ArcaneNibble/ee206a-website/content/pages/01-design.md

-paper "Linearized dynamics equations for the balance and steer of a bicycle: a benchmark and review" by Meijaard et al. This model is linearized around the steady state with the bike straight up and moving forward at a constant velocity ‘v’.
+paper "Linearized dynamics equations for the balance and steer of a bicycle: a benchmark and review" by Meijaard et al. This model is linearized around the steady state with the bike straight up and moving forward at a constant velocity
+$v$.
 This model has two major assumptions: that the contact between the wheels and the ground is an ideal "knife-edge rolling point contact," and that there is negligible friction on the steering axis.
 This model divides the bike into four rigid parts: rear wheel (R frame), rear frame (B frame), front